Life Alert Medical Alert System Review

 Getting Started

 First off, Life Alert isn’t exactly transparent with their pricing.
 Their website appears dated and doesn’t offer medical alert system prices or information on monthly costs.
-Instead, I was prompted to call for a brochure.
+Instead, I was prompted to call for a free brochure or a quote from a sales representative.

 While I cannot prove or disprove these claims, I do know that a number of other medical alert companies provide quality, cost-effective, and life-saving systems.